Portfolio Requirements

 Scene Painting

-Sketchbooks, drawings, paintings, production shots of your work, renderings, sculpture, designs, paint elevations, drafting, examples of soft good skills and other non-theatrical artwork.
+Sketchbooks, drawings, paintings, production shots of original work, renderings, sculpture, designs, paint elevations, drafting, examples of soft good skills and other non-theatrical artwork.

 Scenic Technology